entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 66. Preoperculum, size of: large bone (0), reduced to narrow tube (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 38; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 18.

-> - Character 216 in 'early gnathostome phylogeny dataset'. **The states are different**
+> - Character 216 in 'early gnathostome phylogeny dataset', rephrased.

 > - Clement *et al.* (in review): "Character 66 is linked to character 65."

+> - The coding of *Dianodus* is XX.

 67. Preoperculum: undifferentiated (0), developed as a posterior tube-like canal-bearing portion and an anterior blade-like portion (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 39.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 67 is linked to character 65."

+> - The coding of *Dianodus* is XX.

 68. Squamosal: present (0), absent (1)
 > Lu & Zhu (2009), Character 22.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 69. Squamosal, position of: limited to the midlevel of the cheek (0), extending behind the postorbital to reach skull roof (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 34.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 69 is linked with character 68."

+> - The coding of *Dianodus* is XX.

 70. Squamosal, position of: posterior to postorbital (0), ventral to postorbital (1).
 > Clement *et al.* (in review), Character 70.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Character 70 is linked with character 68."

+> - The coding of *Dianodus* is XX.

 71. Squamosal, position of: forming part of upper jaw margin (0), not forming part of upper jaw margin (1).
 > Clement *et al.* (in review), Character 71.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 71 is linked with character 68, and partly linked with character 69."

+> - The coding of *Dianodus* is XX.

 72. Squamosal, size of: large bone (0), reduced to a narrow tube (1).
 > Cloutier (1991b), Character 25, in part; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 37.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 72 is linked with character 68."

+> - The coding of *Dianodus* is XX.

 73. Squamosal, shape of: pentagonal (0), quadrilateral (1), triangular (2), irregular (3).
 > Cloutier (1991a), Character 25.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Character 73 is linked with character 68."

+> - The coding of *Dianodus* is XX.

 74. Lacrimal: not fused with jugal (0), fused with jugal (1), fused with jugal and squamosal (2). (ordered)
 > Clement *et al.* (in review), Character 74.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "The three character-states form a morphocline."

+> - The coding of *Dianodus* is XX.

 75. Stud shaped ossicles near lacrimojugal: absent (0), present (1).
 > Clement *et al.* (in review), Character 75.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, p.
-307)12 wrote in the diagnosis of Coelacanthus that the lacrimojugal is associated with small stud-shaped ossicles which must have lain free in the skin, a condition similar to those of Spermatodus."
+307) wrote in the diagnosis of *Coelacanthus* that the lacrimojugal is associated with small stud-shaped ossicles which must have lain free in the skin, a condition similar to those of Spermatodus."

+> - The coding of *Dianodus* is XX.

 76. Lacrimojugal, shape of: tapering anteriorly (0), not expanded anteriorly (1), expanded anteriorly (2). (ordered)
 > Cloutier (1991b), Character 65; Forey (1998), rephrased, Clément (2005), rephrased, Friedman & Coates (2006), rephrased, Yabumoto (2008), rephrased, Geng *et al.* (2009), rephrased, Wendruff (2011), rephrased, Wendruff & Wilson (2012), rephrased, Dutel *et al.* (2012), rephrased, Zhu *et al.* (2012), rephrased, Graf (2012), rephrased, Wen *et al.* (2013), rephrased, Cavin *et al.* (2013), rephrased, Cavin & Grădinaru (2014), rephrased, Arratia & Schultze (2015), rephrased, Gess & Coates (2015), rephrased, Dutel *et al.* (2015), rephrased, Cavin *et al.* (2017), rephrased, Renesto & Stockar (2018), rephrased, Toriño *et al.* (2021), rephrased, Character 35.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Forey (1998, char 35) recognized two conditions dealing with the anterior shape of the lacrimojugal: not expanded anteriorly (0) and expanded anteriorly (1).
 He associated the anterior expansion solely to the loss of the preorbital.
 Herein, we recognized an additional apomorphic condition of the anterior shape of the lacrimojugal which is "tapering anteriorly".
 The lacrimojugal expands anteriorly in genera such as *Axelrodichthys*, *Chinlea*, *Libys*, and *Macropoma*, it tapers anteriorly in *Atacamaia*, *Coelacanthus*, *Luopingcoelacanthus* and *Wimania*, while it is not expanded anteriorly in *Hadronector*, *Polyosteorhynchus*, *Ticinepomis*, and *Yunnancoelacanthus*.
 The three character-states form a morphocline.
 Character 76 is linked with character 74."

+> - The coding of *Dianodus* is XX.

 77. Lacrimojugal, sensory pores of: relatively small size pores through the length of the lacrimojugal (0), anterior pore(s) expanded or forming a groove (1).
 > Clement *et al.* (in review), Character 77.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Character 77 is linked with character 74."

+> - The coding of *Dianodus* is XX.

 78. Lacrimojugal, shape of: not angled anteriorly (0), angled anteriorly (1).
 > Forey (1998), rephrased, Clément (2005), rephrased, Friedman & Coates (2006), rephrased, Yabumoto (2008), rephrased, Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), rephrased, Zhu *et al.* (2012), rephrased, Graf (2012), rephrased, Wen *et al.* (2013), rephrased, Cavin *et al.* (2013), Cavin & Grădinaru (2014), rephrased, Arratia & Schultze (2015), rephrased, Gess & Coates (2015), rephrased, Dutel *et al.* (2015), rephrased, Cavin *et al.* (2017), rephrased, Renesto & Stockar (2018), rephrased, Toriño *et al.* (2021), rephrased, Character 36.
 Cavin *et al.* (2019), modified, Cavin *et al.* (2020), modified, Character 17.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Forey (1998, char.
 36) reported that the lacrimojugal ends anteriorly without or with an anterior angle.
-This downward angle is present in some species (e.g., Whiteia woodwardi, Atacamaia solitaria, Coelacanthus granulatus) in which the lacrimojugal extends more anteriorly than the anterior limit of the orbit.
-This angle is distinct from the angle that could be observed at mid-length of the ventral margin of the lacrimojugal (e.g., Diplocercides, Ticinepomis).
+This downward angle is present in some species (e.g., *Whiteia woodwardi*, *Atacamaia solitaria*, *Coelacanthus granulatus*) in which the lacrimojugal extends more anteriorly than the anterior limit of the orbit.
+This angle is distinct from the angle that could be observed at mid-length of the ventral margin of the lacrimojugal (e.g., *Diplocercides*, *Ticinepomis*).
 Character 78 is linked with character 74."

+> - The coding of *Dianodus* is XX.

 79. Lacrimojugal ventral margin: without a posteroventral extension (0), with a posteroventral extension (1).
 > Gess & Coates (2015), modified, Character 110.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Gess & Coates (2015, char.
 110) defined the shape of the lacrimojugal as elbow-like with a ventral extension.
-They coded this condition as present in Serenichthys and Diplocercides among the 28 actinistian taxa they coded for.
+They coded this condition as present in *Serenichthys* and *Diplocercides* among the 28 actinistian taxa they coded for.
 Character 79 is linked with character 74."

+> - The coding of *Dianodus* is XX.

 80. Lacrimojugal ventral margin: linear (0), V-shaped (1), curvilinear (2), sinusoidal (3).
 > Gess & Coates (2015), modified, Character 110, in part.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Cavin *et al.* (2020, char.
 48) defined a lacrimojugal character to reflect differences among derived coelacanths.
 The lacrimojugal was considered either as being curved (0) or straight (1) in its mid-region.
 We redefine this character in terms of the ventral margin of the lacrimojugal to consider the disparity of all coelacanths.
-We are using four character-states to describe the shape of the ventral margin of the lacrimojugal: linear (0) (e.g., Miguashaia bureaui), V-shaped (1) (e.g., Diplocercides kayseri, Foreyia maxkuhni), curvilinear (2) (e.g., Caridosuctor populosum, Coccoderma suevicum), and sinusoidal (3) (e.g., Hadronector donbairdi).
+We are using four character-states to describe the shape of the ventral margin of the lacrimojugal: linear (0) (e.g., Miguashaia bureaui), V-shaped (1) (e.g., *Diplocercides kayseri*, *Foreyia maxkuhni*), curvilinear (2) (e.g., *Caridosuctor populosum*, *Coccoderma suevicum*), and sinusoidal (3) (e.g., *Hadronector donbairdi*).
 The V-shaped condition of the ventral margin of the lacrimojugal is in part associated with the presence of the posteroventral expansion of the margin (Character 79).
 Character 80 is linked with character 74."

+> - The coding of *Dianodus* is XX.

 81. Lacrimojugal, position of: extending only to anterior of orbit (0), extending to snout (1).
 > Cloutier (1991b), Character 64.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Cloutier (1991b, char.
 64) defined a character to reflect the anterior extent of the lacrimojugal which was suggested to be characteristic of advanced coelacanths by Stensiö (1921)16.
-However, Cloutier (1991b)96 only coded Mawsonia gigas as having a lacrimojugal extending to the anterior part of the snout.
+However, Cloutier (1991b) only coded *Mawsonia gigas* as having a lacrimojugal extending to the anterior part of the snout.
 We redefined the apomorphic condition as extending to the snout, rather than the anterior part of the snout.
 Character 81 is linked with character 74."

+> - The coding of *Dianodus* is XX.

 82. Lacrimojugal postorbital limb: absent (0), present (1).
 > Clement *et al.* (in review), Character 82.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 82 takes into account the condition of the lacrimojugal.
 Therefore, the outgroups are coded as "-".
-Nevertheless, in Grossius aragonensis, Onychodus jandemarrai and Strunius walteri, the jugal lacks a postorbital limb.
+Nevertheless, in *Grossius aragonensis*, *Onychodus jandemarrai* and *Strunius walteri*, the jugal lacks a postorbital limb.
 Character 82 is linked to character 74.

+> - The coding of *Dianodus* is XX.

 83. Lacrimojugal postorbital limb, extent of: above midorbit level or at midorbit level (0), below midorbit level (1).
-Character 83 is linked with characters 74 and 82.
-> new
+> Clement *et al.* (in review), Character 83.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "
+> - Clement *et al.* (in review): "Character 83 is linked with characters 74 and 82."

+> - The coding of *Dianodus* is XX.

 84. Preopercular and lacrimojugal (jugal), contact of: separated (0), abutting (1)
 > Gess & Coates (2015), Character 114.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 85. Anterodorsal excavation in postorbital: absent (0), present (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 40; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 20.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, char.
-40)12 considered the presence of an anterodorsal excavation in the postorbital to be an apomorphic condition.
-As described in Latimeria chalumnae, this excavation receives a tough ligamentous connection with the posteriormost supraorbitals (Forey, 1998, p.
+40) considered the presence of an anterodorsal excavation in the postorbital to be an apomorphic condition.
+As described in *Latimeria chalumnae*, this excavation receives a tough ligamentous connection with the posteriormost supraorbitals (Forey, 1998, p.
 98, fig. 4.1)."

+> - The coding of *Dianodus* is XX.

 86. Postorbital: without anterior process (0), with anterior process (1).
 > Cloutier (1991b), Character 62; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 41; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 21.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Cloutier (1991b, char.
-62)96 defined this anterior process of the postorbital as the anteroventral corner of the postorbital that extends anteriorly beyond the posteroventral margin of the orbit as seen in Mawsonia (e.g., Mawsonia brasiliensis (Yabumoto, 2002, fig. 4)."
+62) defined this anterior process of the postorbital as the anteroventral corner of the postorbital that extends anteriorly beyond the posteroventral margin of the orbit as seen in Mawsonia (e.g., *Mawsonia brasiliensis* (Yabumoto, 2002, fig. 4)."

+> - The coding of *Dianodus* is XX.

 87. Postorbital, size of: large bone (0), reduced to narrow tube (1)
 > Cloutier (1991b), Character 63; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 42; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 22.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 88. Postorbital, position of: lying wholly behind intracranial joint (0), spanning intracranial joint (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 43; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 23.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 89. Infraorbital canal, trajectory of: within postorbital with simple pores opening directly from main canal (0), anterior and posterior branches within postorbital (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 44; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 24.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 90. Infraorbital canal, trajectory of: running through center of postorbital (0), running along anterior margin of postorbital (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 45; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 25.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 91. Jugal canal: simple (0), prominent branches (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 46; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 26.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, char.
-46)12 described the apomorphic condition in which large pores are lying separate from the main trajectory canal of the jugal canal in the squamosal (e.g., Rhabdoderma, Latimeria)."
+46) described the apomorphic condition in which large pores are lying separate from the main trajectory canal of the jugal canal in the squamosal (e.g., *Rhabdoderma*, *Latimeria*)."

+> - The coding of *Dianodus* is XX.

 92. Jugal canal, trajectory of: running through center of bone (0), running along ventral margin of squamosal (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 47; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 27.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 93. Pit lines: marking cheek bones (0), not marking cheek bones (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 48.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 94. Preopercular canal: preopercular canal ends at dorsal margin of preopercular (0), does not end at dorsal margin of preopercular (1).
 > Lu & Zhu (2009), Character 29.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 93 is linked with character 65."

+> - The coding of *Dianodus* is XX.

 95. Maxilla: absent (0), present (1)
 > Friedman (2007), Character 38.

 > - Character 259 in 'early gnathostome phylogeny dataset'.
+Coates *et al*.
+(2018), Character 93, in part; Zhu Y. *et al*.
+(2022), Character 263, in part.

+> - The coding of *Dianodus* is XX.

 96. Ventral margin of maxilla: straight (0), curved (1).
-Character 96 is linked to character 95.
 > Lu & Zhu (2009), Character 21.

 > - Character 265 in 'early gnathostome phylogeny dataset'.
+Zhu  *et al*.
+(2009, Character 80), and references therein; Zhu *et al*.
+(2013), Character 181; Choo *et al*.
+(2017), Character 187; King *et al*.
+(2017), Character 201; Castiello (2018), Character 200; Zhu Y. *et al*.
+(2022), Character 269; Brazeau *et al*.
+(2023), Character 206.

+> - Clement *et al.* (in review): "Character 96 is linked to character 95."

+> - The coding of *Dianodus* is XX.

 97. Posterior expansion of the maxilla: absent (0), small expansion (posterodorsal process) (1), large expansion (cleaver-shaped) (2). (ordered)
 > Friedman (2007), Character 39; Lu & Zhu (2009), Character 20, polarity.

-> - Character 266 in 'early gnathostome phylogeny dataset'. **The states are different**
+> - Character 266 in 'early gnathostome phylogeny dataset', rephrased.
+Zhu  *et al*.
+(2009, Character 79), and references therein; Zhu *et al*.
+(2013), Character 180; Giles *et al*.
+(2015), Character 90; Choo *et al*.
+(2017), Character 145; King *et al*.
+(2017), Character 175; Castiello (2018), Character 172; Zhu Y. *et al*.
+(2022), Character 270; Brazeau *et al*.
+(2023), Character 181.

 > - Clement *et al.* (in review): "The three character-states form a morphocline.
 Character 97 is linked to character 95."

+> - The coding of *Dianodus* is XX.

 98. Contribution by maxilla to posterior margin of cheek: present (0), absent (1).
 > Clement *et al.* (in review), Character 98.

 > - Character 267 in 'early gnathostome phylogeny dataset'.
+Zhu  *et al*.
+(2009, Character 81), and references therein; Zhu *et al*.
+(2013), Character 182; Giles *et al*.
+(2015), Character 59; Choo *et al*.
+(2017), Character 146; King *et al*.
+(2017), Character 176; Castiello (2018), Character 173; Zhu Y. *et al*.
+(2022), Character 271; Brazeau *et al*.
+(2023), Character 182.

 > - Clement *et al.* (in review): "Character 98 is linked to character 95."

+> - The coding of *Dianodus* is XX.

 99. Cheek bones, ornament of: absent or with very fine tuberculation (0), tubercular (1), represented as a coarse superficial rugosity (2), ridged (3).
 > Forey (1991), Character 56, in part; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 49; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 28.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Forey (1998, char.
 49) considered three character-states to describe the cheek bone ornamentation: tubercular (1), absent (0), and with coarse superficial rugosity (2); in his character description (p.
 128), the numbering of these character-states has been mislabeled where only state 1 and 2 have been written.
 In order to take into account the disparity of the cheek bone ornamentation in coelacanths, we used four character-states that better represent the disparity.
 In addition, some taxa are coded as a polymorphic condition to include both the tubercular and ridged ornamentation.
 We are limiting the coding of the cheek bones ornamentation to the condition observed on the postorbital, squamosal, preoperculum, and spiracular; in contrast to some previous papers, we are not taking into consideration the ornamentation of the operculum.
 Some of the polymorphic conditions correspond to different conditions observed on the preoperculum (frequently with ridges) and the remaining cheek bones (frequently tubercular) of a species."

+> - The coding of *Dianodus* is XX.

 100. Openings for infraorbital jugal and preopercular sensory canals: many small pores (0), few large pores (1), large and continuous grooves crossed by pillars (2). (ordered)
 > Forey (1998), modified, Clément (2005), modified, Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), modified, Zhu *et al.* (2012), Graf (2012), modified, Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), modified, Arratia & Schultze (2015), modified, Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), modified, Renesto & Stockar (2018), modified, Toriño *et al.* (2021), modified, Character 50; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 29.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, char.
 50) described two character-states for the sensory openings for the infraorbital, jugal and preopercular canals: many tiny pores (0) and a few large pores (1).
 Dutel *et al.* (2012, char.
-50)60 added a third character-states taking into account a condition in which there is a large continuous groove crossed by pillars.
+50) added a third character-states taking into account a condition in which there is a large continuous groove crossed by pillars.
 The three character-states form a morphocline."

+> - The coding of *Dianodus* is XX.

 101. Squamosal and preopercular: unfused (0), fused (1).
 > Cloutier (1991a), Character 26, in part; Cloutier (1991b), Character 26.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 101 is linked to character 65."

+> - The coding of *Dianodus* is XX.

 102. Foramina similar to infradentary foramina on cheek bones: absent (0), present (1).
 > Lu & Zhu (2009), Character 16.

 > - Character 208 in 'early gnathostome phylogeny dataset'.
+Zhu  *et al*.
+(2009, Character 56), and references therein; Zhu *et al*.
+(2013), Character 171; Choo *et al*.
+(2017), Character 178; King *et al*.
+(2017), Character 193; Castiello (2018), Character 192; Zhu Y. *et al*.
+(2022), Character 212; Brazeau *et al*.
+(2023), Character 198; Brazeau *et al*.
+(2023), Character 269.

 > - Clement *et al.* (in review): "Among actinistians, Friedman (2007, char.
-47; fig. 4C)98 and Lu & Zhu (2009, char.
-16)8 reported the presence of large foramina distinct from the sensory line pores and pit lines on the cheek solely in *Styloichthys*."
+47; fig. 4C) and Lu & Zhu (2009, char.
+16) reported the presence of large foramina distinct from the sensory line pores and pit lines on the cheek solely in *Styloichthys*."

+> - The coding of *Dianodus* is XX.

 103. Suboperculum: present (0), absent (1).
 > Cloutier (1991a), Cloutier (1991b), Character 29; Forey (1991), Character 24; Forey (1998), polarity, Clément (2005), polarity, Friedman & Coates (2006), polarity, Yabumoto (2008), polarity, Geng *et al.* (2009), polarity, Wendruff (2011), polarity, Wendruff & Wilson (2012), polarity, Dutel *et al.* (2012), polarity, Zhu *et al.* (2012), polarity, Graf (2012), polarity, Wen *et al.* (2013), polarity, Cavin *et al.* (2013), polarity, Cavin & Grădinaru (2014), polarity, Arratia & Schultze (2015), polarity, Gess & Coates (2015), polarity, Dutel *et al.* (2015), polarity, Cavin *et al.* (2017), polarity, Renesto & Stockar (2018), polarity, Toriño *et al.* (2021), polarity, Character 32; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 16.

-> - Character XX in 'early gnathostome phylogeny dataset'.
+> - Character 232 in 'early gnathostome phylogeny dataset', polarity.
+Coates *et al*.
+(2018), Character 58; Zhu Y. *et al*.
+(2022), Character 236.

 > - Forey (1998) defined his character 32 as follows: (0) suboperculum absent, (1) suboperculum present.

 > - Clement *et al.* (in review): "By out-group comparison (including actinopterygians, onychodontiforms, dipnomorphs and tetrapodomorphs), the presence of a suboperculum is the plesiomorphic condition.
 Thus, most of the coding that we are using differs from what has been provided by Forey (1998, char.
-32)12 and subsequent analyses (up to Toriño *et al.*, 2021, char.
+32) and subsequent analyses (up to Toriño *et al.*, 2021, char.
 32) because of the different polarity of the character."

->
+> - The coding of *Dianodus* is XX.

 104. Suboperculum, position of: suturing with both the preoperculum and operculum (0), suturing only with preoperculum (1), suturing only with operculum (2), isolated (3).
 > Cloutier (1991a), Cloutier (1991b), Character 30.